filamentgroup/shoestring/README.md

 ...but wait. you'll probably want to hold off on all that until the dom is ready. no worry, just like you would in jQuery, pass a function into wrap and it'll queue it up til the coast is clear.

-    wrap( "#foo, .bar" ).each(function(){
-		console.log( this );
-		// here, "this" refers to the current element in iteration });

-Lastly, in order to ensure wrap doesn't apply in browsers that it shouldn't, it comes with a handy api method, `qualify`.
+    wrap(function(){
+		// execute code here
+	});

+Internally, this dom-ready shortcut also provides the benefit of doing nothing at all in browsers that don't mass the `wrap.qualified` boolean (which, by default, checks for `document.querySelectorAll` support).

+That same test is exposed in a handy api method as well: `qualify`.
 The `qualify` method serves two purposes: first, you can run it with no arguments to find out if a browser is qualified to run `wrap`, receiving a boolean answer:

     var qualifiedBrowser = wrap.qualify();

 More useful, you can pass a function to `qualify` and that function will only execute in qualified browsers.
-Just wrap your code in a `qualify` callback to safeproof its execution.
-Basically, you can use `qualify` in place of your typical IIFE wrapper:
+If all of your code executes via DOM ready, you won't need this, but if it executes earlier, just wrap your code in a `qualify` callback to safeproof its execution.
+Basically, you might use `qualify` in place of your typical `IIFE` wrapper:

     wrap.qualify(
 		// It's safer in here.